-Gene is a US Patent Attorney and the founder of IPWatchdog.com.
+Gene is a Patent Attorney and the founder of IPWatchdog.com.
 He is also a principal lecturer in the top patent bar review course in the nation, which helps aspiring patent attorneys and patent agents prepare themselves to pass the patent bar exam.

 Between 2003 and 2007 Gene wrote a monthly column for Patent World and served on the Patent World editorial board.
 He has also previously taught a variety of intellectual property courses at the law school level, including patent law, patent claim drafting, patent prosecution, copyright law, trademark law and introduction to intellectual property.
 Between 1998 and 2008 Gene taught at Syracuse University College of Law, Temple University School of Law, The University of Toledo College of Law, Franklin Pierce Law Center and Whittier Law School.
 Since 2010 he has been an Adjunct Professor at John Marshall Law School in Chicago, where he teaches a course on Patent Rules and Practice.

-Gene is admitted to practice law in New Hampshire, is a Registered Patent Attorney licensed to practice before the United States Patent Office (Reg.
-No. 44,294) and is also admitted to practice before the United States Court of Appeals for the Federal Circuit.
+Gene is admitted to practice law in New Hampshire, is a Registered Patent Attorney licensed to practice before the United States Patent Office and is also admitted to practice before the United States Court of Appeals for the Federal Circuit.
 As a patent attorney he is able to represent inventors and businesses seeking patents across the United States.

 If you would like to contact Mr. Quinn please fill out the contact form below.
 Please keep in mind that Mr. Quinn is not able to respond to requests for free information or free advice.